Bertrand Goldberg: Marina City

-Perhaps his best-known commission, Marina City in Chicago (1961–1964), incorporated many different functions into a mixed use complex of five buildings.
+Marina City in Chicago (1961–1964), which may be Goldberg's best-known commission, incorporated many different functions into a mixed-use complex of five buildings.
 The two sixty-story towers are on the river's edge, and are well known Chicago features, with striking multi-lobed columnar forms often described as "corn cobs".
 In addition to the towers, comprising apartments and parking, there was a complex pattern of activities that were incorporated into the original design, including an office building, theater, public pedestrian plaza, an active rail line, a marina, an ice skating rink, and a bowling alley.
 Much of the complex has evolved and changed over time, and the pattern of activities has shifted significantly, but with only minor changes to Goldberg's design.
 The office building is now a hotel, and the theater is now the Chicago House of Blues.
 The rail line has since been abandoned, and the skating rink has been covered by a later addition housing a steakhouse.

 After the success of Marina City, Goldberg undertook many more large commissions for hospitals with similar structural features, such as the now demolished Prentice Women's Hospital for Northwestern University, science and medical complexes for SUNY Stony Brook, and the Good Samaritan Hospital in Phoenix, Arizona.
 Other work includes schools and other public institutional buildings such as River City and the Hilliard Homes public housing complex, both in Chicago.

 After Marina City, Goldberg moved his work to focus on larger scale social, planning, and engineering issues, and proposed many progressive urban projects.
 Goldberg also wrote extensively on urban issues and other historical and cultural issues.

 The Bertrand Goldberg Archive is held by the Ryerson & Burnham Libraries at the Art Institute of Chicago.
 The archive includes photographs, drawings, correspondence, and audiovisual materials.